For the fifth year in a row, I bring you the ever-popular, oft-referenced:

 IN RESPONSE, Ursula K. Le Guin’s 1979 essay “Why Are Americans Afraid of Dragons?” argued, “For fantasy is true, of course.
 It isn’t factual, but it is true.
 Children know that.
 Adults know it too, and that is precisely why many of them are afraid of fantasy…They are afraid of dragons, because they are afraid of freedom.”
 How might we understand live-action RPGS or LARPs as more than just a misanthrope’s escape?
 What are the possibilities of LARPs?

 OUR FOCUS GROUP, as part of a continuing series on RPGs generated by the Critical Gaming Project at UW, will attempt to broadly historicize and contextualize live-action role-playing games in the US and will focus on the critical question of why this particular kind of gaming and fantasy is of cultural value.
-We will look at the cultural treatment of gaming, including news and apocryphal tales, documentary films like Darkon (2006) and Monster Camp (2007), and scholarship.
+We will look at the cultural treatment of live-action gaming, including academic scholarship, news and apocryphal tales, documentary films like Darkon (2006) and Monster Camp (2007), and popular treatments like Role Models (2008) and The Wild Hunt (2009).
 Most importantly, the focus group will engage in actual live-action game play from basic mechanics to character creation to role-playing to adventuring.
 The course will meet once a week for 2 hours to engage guided discussion and observation, reflective writing, and play.

 THE GAME SYSTEM we will play is Archaea, an independent, high-fantasy live action role-playing and wargaming system developed by Edmond Y. Chang.